 The Kingsway School has close contact with outside support agencies such as the ASD partnership, physio and other services linked with our students.

 All resourced students have a daily communication book.
 This is invaluable for sharing information.
-All resourced students have annual reviews in addition to mainstream Parents’ Evening and Review Day, where students’ developing needs and support are discussed.
+All resourced students have annual reviews in addition to mainstream Parents’ Evening, where students’ developing needs and support are discussed.

 Resourced students’ progress is reviewed 3 times a year in line with the Kingsway whole school policy.